-6.5.2 Application process
+6.4.2 Application process

-A few months before a thesis is to be submitted for examination, a student can access the GSO.3 'Application for Appointment of Examiners' through an online application available via student self service at (http://www.ox.ac.uk/students/academic/guidance/graduate/progression) and the accompanying guides to the examination.
-(If your thesis title has changed, it is the student's responsibility to request approval of their new title on the GSO.3 application).
+A few months before a thesis is to be submitted for examination, a student can access the Application for Appointment of Examiners (GSO.3) form through an online application available via Student Self-Service.
+If your thesis title has changed, it is possible to request approval of your new title on the same application.
+Students should also read carefully the Notes of Guidance for students submitting their thesis (GSO.20a).

-The GSO.3 (Appointment of Examiners) form should be completed by the student via student self-service.
-Students are strongly advised to complete the online form prior (by four to six weeks) to the submission of the thesis to the Examination School.
-The examiners have to be approved by the Graduate Studies Committee and the examiners' formal acceptance received before a thesis can be sent out.
+It is strongly advised that student submit the Application for Appointment of Examiners form four to six weeks prior to the submission of the thesis.
+The examiners have to be approved by the Graduate Studies Committee and the examiners' formal acceptance received before a thesis can be sent out by the Examination Schools (which are responsible for sending theses to the examiners), even if the thesis has already been submitted.

-Students must submit their digital examiners' copy of their thesis online, via RTDS at https://student.rtds.ox.ac.uk/ (Research Thesis Digital Submission), no later than the last day of the vacation immediately following the term in which their application for the appointment of examiners was made.
+Students must submit their digital examiners' copy of their thesis online, via RTDS (Research Thesis Digital Submission), no later than the last day of the vacation immediately following the term in which their application for the appointment of examiners was made.

-Students may submit the digital examiner's copy of your thesis at the same time as applying for the appointment of examiners, but note that their examiners will not be sent a link to download the thesis, until form GSO.3 has been approved and the examiners have formally confirmed their appointment to the Research Degree Team at the Examination Schools.
+Students may submit the digital examiner's copy of their thesis at the same time as applying for the appointment of examiners, but as noted above, their examiners will not be sent a link to download the thesis until the Application for Appointment of Examiners form has been approved and the examiners have formally confirmed their appointment to the Research Degree Team at the Examination Schools.

-Please note that hard copies of a student's thesis may only be requested by the examiners from the Research Degrees Team.
+Please note that hard copies of a student's thesis may only be requested by the examiners from the Research Degrees Team, and submitting hard copies to the Examination Schools is not required.
 The minimum time between both examiners receiving the official digital copy of the thesis and a viva date remains at four weeks (as referred to under 'the oral examination or viva' section below).